Vayeira: Return to Silence

 And Abraham got up early in the morning and took bread and a goat-skin of water and gave them to Hagar.
 He put them on her shoulder and with the boy, and he sent her away.
 And she went astray in the wilderness of Beersheba.
 (Genesis 212:14)

-Sarah says nothing one way or the other about parting gifts for Hagar and Ishmael.
+Sarah says nothing about what her husband should give Hagar and Ishmael when he casts them out.
 It is Abraham’s decision to send them off with only a goat-skin of water and as much bread as they can carry on foot.
 He is a rich man; he could afford to give them several donkeys laden with food, water, clothing, and silver or trade goods.
 But he does not.

 Abraham might assume Hagar would refill the goat-skin at every spring or cistern on the road south.
 It does not occur to him that as a woman protected only by a single adolescent boy, she might worry about being raped, and avoid the roadside places where trade caravans stop.